alekseyl/nested_select/README.md

 > In terms of instantiation results are: 1.3–4.2 times faster on simple type columns ( text, string, int, bool etc.), and 1.2–10 times faster when you exclude json/jsonb/store instantiation.
 > Also all this numbers received without any instantiation callbacks like after_find.

-Also during my investigations I've kinda missed the other aspect of the problem: RAM, DB IOps, network throughput.
+Also during my investigations I've kinda missed to mention the other aspects of the problem: RAM, DB IOps, network throughput.
 Requesting less columns improves¹ all that things.

 But that's a pretty obvious.
 There are lot of articles covering this problem an idea of partial selection: